Alice-Bob-SW/qiskit-alice-bob-provider/README.md

 pip install qiskit-alice-bob-provider
 ```

-`pip` will handle installing all the python dependencies automatically and
+`pip` will install the latest release with all its dependencies automatically,
-will always install the latest (and well-tested) version.
+including Qiskit.

-The provider is currently **NOT** compatible with Qiskit 1.0.
-We recommend
+We recommend creating a new environment before installing the provider, as it
-creating a new environment before installing it.
+currently **NOT** compatible with Qiskit 1.0.

 ## Remote execution on Alice & Bob QPUs with a Felis Cloud subscription